ajv-validator/ajv/README.md

 By default the schema is validated against meta-schema before it is added, and if the schema does not pass validation the exception is thrown.
 This behaviour is controlled by `validateSchema` option.

-##### .addMetaSchema(Object schema [, String key])
+##### .addMetaSchema(Array&lt;Object&gt;Object schema [, String key])

-Adds meta schema that can be used to validate other schemas.
+Adds meta schema(s) that can be used to validate other schemas.
 That function should be used instead of `addSchema` because there may be instance options that would compile a meta schema incorrectly (at the moment it is `removeAdditional` option).

 There is no need to explicitly add draft 4 meta schema (http://json-schema.org/draft-04/schema and http://json-schema.org/schema) - it is added by default, unless option `meta` is set to `false`.
 You only need to use it if you have a changed meta-schema that you want to use to validate your schemas.
 See `validateSchema`.